ivanhofer/sveltekit-typescript-showcase/README.md

 export default config
 ```

-You can define as many aliases as you like.
+You can define as many aliases as you want.

 <!------------------------------------------------------------------------------------------------>
 <!------------------------------------------------------------------------------------------------>